matsim-eth/discrete-mode-choice/docs/GettingStarted.md

 Running this script will create the `output` directory and perform some iterations for the Sioux Falls scenario.
 If you look at the output you will see that agents are making mode choices (`modeshare.png`, TODO include).

 In the configuration you will see the reason for that: It has the `SubtourModeChoice` strategy enabled, which is commonly used today for mode decisions in MATSim.
 The way this strategy works is that for each replaning agent a sub-tour of the plan is chosen.
 A sub tour can be any number of trips that lie between two activities with the same location.
-In that sense, also the whole plan can be one of these subtours.
+In that sense, also the whole plan can be one of these subtours if it starts and ends at the same spot.
 Once a subtour is chosen, all of the trip modes between the two activities are set to a randomly selected option out of a list of given modes.

 The first step of this exercise will be to replicate that behaviour with the DMC extension.